Skip to Content

 Workers’ Compensation for Sanitation Workers Throughout Long Island and New York City

 Sanitation workers make life in communities throughout New York bearable by ensuring that the incredible amount of waste their populations produce is disposed of quickly and safely.
 Without these workers, our neighborhoods would be virtually uninhabitable.
-But sanitation workers are often overlooked and under-appreciated, and the physical requirements of their profession put them at significant risk of injury on the job.
+But sanitation workers, including sewage workers and garbage collectors, are often overlooked and under-appreciated, and the physical requirements of their profession put them at significant risk of injury on the job.
 When that occurs, sanitation workers are entitled to seek workers’ compensation benefits.
 Our work injury lawyers help clients throughout Long Island and New York.

 Sanitation Workers Face Dangers on the Job